jerryvarghese1/F1_racinglines/README.md

 Racing Line calculator acquired from https://github.com/cdthompson/deepracer-k1999-race-lines

 ## Disclaimer
-This is not pfficially associated with F1 or any other brands.
+This is not officially associated with F1 or any other brands.
 This is simply a personal project.

 ## Use of Program
 The main parameters to enter are listed at the top.